 The Pen F.

 Wow.
 Love this camera.
 This may be the start of an easier, more satisfying and more pleasant photographic life for me.
 Simple as that.
 I especially appreciate the way it has embraced my work/landscape zoom lenses, allowing me to free up my primes for a down and dirty 2xEM5 street kit.
-The Pen is special and will not be a work horse, but rather a "specific duties" camera for portrait and landscape work, with an EM5 doing the bulk of the mundane work still.
+The Pen is special and will not be a work horse, but rather a "specific duties" camera for portrait and landscape work, with the EM5's still doing the bulk of the mundane.
 The longer term plan is to always have an EM5 of some type as it's partner, especially if the future Mk3 has the 20mp sensor and some focus tracking.
 I want this camera to be around for a long time.